 WELCOME TO ABR SCOTLAND

-Currently, we have space for new entrants in March.
+Currently, we have space for TWO new entrants in March.
 If you are interested in enrolling your child on the ABR programme please contact us as soon as possible to discuss your case and make a reservation.
 As is our normal practice new places are awarded on a "first come first served" basis.
 Reservation is required to participate in any of our clinics.

 WHAT HAPPENS ON THE FIRST VISIT?